internationaltouch/internationaltouch.github.io/_policy/player-eligibility.md

 ## Sanctions for Policy Breaches

 1. Should a Member NTO be alleged to have allowed an ineligible individual to represent that NTO and participate in any match during any Federation Event and eligibility is not proven by the individual the Federation (or any individual or committee appointed by the Federation) may take appropriate action.
 Penalties that may be imposed include, but are not limited to the following:
-    1. Deduction of competition points; and/or
+    1. Deduction of competition points; and / or
-    2. Monetary fines; and/or
+    2. Monetary fines; and / or
-    3. Banning of individuals from competitions or remaining matches; and/or
+    3. Banning of individuals from competitions or remaining matches; and / or
-    4. Banning of teams from competitions or remaining matches; and/or
+    4. Banning of teams from competitions or remaining matches; and / or
     5. Combination of any of the above.

 ## Protests and Appeals

 1. A National Touch Organisation may protest to the Federation appointed person or to their appointee, or to any Tournament Judiciary to consider such matters, about an individual either intending to Represent or who is Representing or has Represented another NTO at a Federation Event.
 Any eligibility protest must relate to the eligibility criteria detailed in paragraphs 4.1 to 4.3.
 Further details will normally be included in Event Rules and Regulation documents.
 2. Any eligibility protest must be submitted using the Player Eligibility Protest Form distributed in the event information package and must be submitted within thirty (30) minutes of completion of the game in which the alleged transgression occurred.
 The protest circumstances are to be clearly advised and the available evidence is supplied at the time of submission.
 3. The Federation appointee, through the respective Tournament Judiciary will consider the matter and will advise all associated NTOs and the individual concerned of the decision without delay.
 4. The complainant National Touch Organisation may appeal the Federation-appointed person's decision to the Federation Board to determine an appeal in accordance with the Federation Judiciary Policy.
 5. Any matter of interpretation, or matter not provided for in this Policy, will be determined by the FIT Board.

 ## Policy History / Approval/Application

 1. This policy was approved by the FIT Board on.
 24th November 2022
 2. This policy, and any subsequent amendment of this policy, will take effect immediately upon communication of the same to NTO/NTOs through the FIT Digital Identity mailbox.
 3. National Touch Organisations are responsible for the appropriate application of this policy.
 4. The policy is due for review in December 2023.

 ## Index of Decisions